readthedocs-examples/example-monorepo/README.md

 Completely different type of project.
 Builds with Sphinx 5.x.

+Configured to be added as a subproject with alias "blog"

 docusaurus
 ----------

+This project uses a completely different build environment with Node.

 Configured to be added as a subproject with alias "docusaurus"